gladkia/igvR/README.md

 Code for this example is in the vignette titled

 ```
-"Explore ChIP-seq alignments from a bam file, MACS2 narrowPeaks, consservation, methylation and motif matching"
+"Explore ChIP-seq alignments from a bam file, MACS2 narrowPeaks, conservation, methylation
+and motif matching"
 ```